AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/azure-dev-ops.md

 #### Read record

-This action module reads `data from a single record` in `Azure DevOps`.
+This action module reads data from a single record in Azure DevOps.

-You specify the ID of the `record`.
+You specify the ID of the record.

-The module returns the ID of the `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.